 The genre gained popularity in the early 2010s, with artists like Oliver Heldens and Tchami leading the way.
 Their tracks, such as “Gecko (Overdrive)” and “Promesses,” showcased the distinct sound of Future House and garnered widespread acclaim.

-Future House tracks typically feature a blend of house music elements, such as four-on-the-floor beats and soulful vocal samples, with futuristic sounds and production techniques.
+Future House tracks typically feature a blend of elements, such as four-on-the-floor beats and soulful vocal samples, with futuristic sounds and production techniques.
 The genre embraces a forward-thinking approach to music, constantly pushing the boundaries of what is possible within the house music realm.

-• Key characteristics of Future House:
+- Key characteristics of Future House:

-• Deep, bass-heavy beats and infectious grooves
+- Deep, bass-heavy beats and infectious grooves

-• Futuristic synths and production techniques
+- Futuristic synths and production techniques

-• Unique and innovative sound
+- Unique and innovative sound

-• Blending of house music elements with futuristic sounds
+- Blending of elements with futuristic sounds

 Regional House Genres

-In the vast world of house music, there are numerous regional genres that have emerged, each with its own distinct style and cultural influences.
+In the vast world of house music, there are numerous regional that have emerged, each with its own distinct style and cultural influences.
 These genres have played a significant role in shaping the evolution of house music and have garnered a dedicated following.
 In this section, we will explore three regional house genres: French House, UK Garage, and Brazilian House.

 French House